Select Your Track

 Students electing the integrative exercise science major will complete tracks in sports health, human performance, or sport and fitness management, accomplished through elective coursework and their chosen minor.
 Students will work closely with the integrative exercise science faculty to determine the best academic minor to meet their individual goals and objectives.

-The major is accompanied by a requirement that students concurrently complete a minor in a second discipline aligned to their individual learning or professional goals.
-An internship or research project as a culminating experience provides the opportunity for the student to apply the theoretical knowledge of coursework and laboratory experiences into a practical or research environment.
+Students will complete either an internship or research project during their last semester.
+This serves as a culminating experience that provides the opportunity for students to apply the theoretical knowledge of coursework and laboratory experiences into a practical or research environment.